AnonymousMLDE25/PDE-NHF/README.md

-## Generating and saving datasets
+## Generating and saving datasets (Step 1)

+This is the first step for training and/or testing a model.
-All training datasets should be saved in the [data](data/) using a .npy extension.
+All datasets should be saved in the [data](data/) folder using a .npy extension.
 A dataset can be created using the [generate_data.py](generate_data.py) file.
 To create a dataset, run

 ```commandline